 Support for Learning

-In line with our College behaviour expectations – Be Engaged, Be Respectful, Be your Best – subject teachers are encouraged to work with their students to ensure they stay engaged and on-task during periods of learning.
+In line with our College behaviour expectations – Be Engaged, Be Respectful, Be your Best – subject teachers work with all students to ensure there is engagement in all areas of learning.

 Teachers and Learning Support staff are available to all students and parents/guardians to give help and support for assignments and homework.
 Extra help is available at after-school or lunch-time tutoring sessions, from Learning Support staff at the Hub or from staff in the Rice Resource Centre.